open/close all folders

 - Septimus Heap's brothers have this when they live in the woods — although it is, unusually, blond, and none of their family is noted for neatness of hair.

 Lucky it might be, and red it certainly was, but Ygritte's hair was such a tangle that Jon was tempted to ask her if she only brushed it at the changing of the seasons.

 - S. Theodora Markson from All the Wrong Questions has a massive mess of hair.

 - Played for laughs in episode one of season three of The Big Bang Theory, where the characters return from their trip to the North Pole.
 Leonard, Howard, and Raj trudge in the apartment lobby with unkempt hair and full beards that seem to fuse together.
 Then Sheldon walks in with a neat goatee and mustache and no significant changes to his hair.

 - Played straight in BBC children's drama Cavegirl.
 Set in prehistoric times (though with prehistoric analogues of modern conveniences showing up occasionally), ALL the characters in the series really did have wild hair.

-- Rousseau on Lost, due to being stranded on the island for sixteen years, and Bernard in the season 5 finale.
+- Rousseau, due to being stranded on the island for sixteen years, and Bernard in the season 5 finale.